SiewPingYeo/Scraping-TripAdvisor-Reviews-using-Selenium/README.md

 The code can also be adjusted to scrape as many pages of reviews as you may need.

 ## Why the use of Selenium instead of Beautiful Soup?
 The first choice of web scraper for this project is Beautiful Soup.
-However, there were some challenges in getting requests from the URL and hence, the Selenium was used instead.
+However, there were some challenges in getting requests from the URL.
+In addition, there are certain interactable elements that we have to access to get the full review e.g Read more button.
+Hence, the Selenium was used instead.

 ## The potential use of this dataset:
 1. Sentiment Analysis using Machine Learning